All Episodes

 I guess what they're saying is, hey, if someone like in a cloak and dagger came sneaking in.

-All the funny memes came out of it, right?
+Yeah, all the funny memes came out of it, right?

 Where they put Hillary Clinton.

-Hillary Clinton sneaking in, or even Epstein sneaking out, right?
+Hillary Clinton sneaking in or even Epstein sneaking out, right?

 You saw the one where Epstein makes it out the back door.